Hand crafted, one at a time, by Howard Moore III.

 Moore Ukuleles are handcrafted, one at a time, by Howard Moore III.
 This is not a factory or an assembly line, I don't use CNC machines, each instrument is a unique, one of a kind creation.

 Generally I don't do custom jobs but, it doesn't hurt to ask, if you have a special request as far as type of wood or size of instrument, contact me and we can discuss possibilities.
-My creations are fueled by my passion not by a need or desire for money.
 Prices vary according to type of wood and size of instrument.
 I use paypal for all my transactions.

 About Howard Moore III